Vile (album): Reception and legacy

-AllMusic wrote "Fisher brought a vocal dynamism and character that livened up the band's six-year-old sound.
+AllMusic wrote, "Fisher brought a vocal dynamism and character that livened up the band's six-year-old sound.
 Fisher's ability to match the musical intensity and rhythm of Vile's more complicated assemblages of riffs created a more sophisticated yet equally tortuous essence."

 Vile was the first death metal album to appear on the Billboard 200 chart, debuting at No. 151.
-Cannibal Corpse drummer Paul Mazurkiewicz said, "It may have been partly due to the leg work we’d done with The Bleeding, and also because we’d matured as a band as well.
+Cannibal Corpse drummer Paul Mazurkiewicz said, "It may have been partly due to the leg work we'd done with The Bleeding, and also because we’d matured as a band as well.
 But it was a great moment when Vile charted.
 Here was proof that people had embraced what we were doing, in bigger numbers than ever.
 And it was a vindication of our decision to bring in the new man."
-He believes Vile to be a turning point in the band's history, and possibly one of the band's most crucial releases.
-He said, "we ditched so much of our past and went towards an uncertain future.
-It could have backfired badly.
-But thankfully it worked.
-Without [the album] and everything that happened while we did it, we might never have survived into the 21st century."
+He believes Vile to be a turning point in the band's history, and possibly one of the band's most crucial releases, which the band may not have survived without.

 Created to Kill was eventually released as part of the band's official boxset.
-According to Mazurkiewicz, "Virtually everyone who’s heard these has the same reaction: ‘No wonder you had to get rid of Barnes.’ [...]
-I’ve yet to come across anyone who rates them as better than what’s on Vile.
-We didn’t put them on to embarrass Chris at all.
-But they are part of our history, and have become quite celebrated over the years.
-It was a chance for people to make up their own minds. [...]
-This band tries to keep everything we do, because it’s part of what we are – no matter how awful we might feel it to be."
+According to Mazurkiewicz, virtually everyone who heard the demos understood why Barnes was fired.
+They released it not to embarrass him, but to keep the band's history and let people make up their own minds.

-In 2020, Chris Krovatin of Kerrang! wrote: "The mixture of fast-paced numbers like 'Mummified In Barbed Wire' and uncommonly slow tracks like 'Bloodlands' confused some fans, but shows the band taking awesome risks that would pay off in their evolution.
-And then, there’s the cover, arguably Vincent Locke’s masterpiece and perhaps the greatest example of an album's art matching its title."
+In 2020, Chris Krovatin of Kerrang! wrote, "The mixture of fast-paced numbers like 'Mummified In Barbed Wire' and uncommonly slow tracks like 'Bloodlands' confused some fans, but shows the band taking awesome risks that would pay off in their evolution.
+And then, there's the cover, arguably Vincent Locke's masterpiece and perhaps the greatest example of an album's art matching its title."

-In 2024, Joe DiVita of Loudwire ranked Vile as the worst Cannibal Corpse album.
-He wrote: "Building on Barnes' foundation, Corpsegrinder brought a more intelligible delivery along with unquestionably better high screams.
-The hype surrounding ‘Vile’ wound up proving to be insurmountable and Corpse handed in a musically competent record marred by a hollow production and a lack of personality that the Barnes era had in spades."
+In 2024, Joe DiVita of Loudwire ranked Vile as the worst Cannibal Corpse album: "Building on Barnes' foundation, Corpsegrinder brought a more intelligible delivery along with unquestionably better high screams.
+The hype surrounding Vile wound up proving to be insurmountable and Corpse handed in a musically competent record marred by a hollow production and a lack of personality that the Barnes era had in spades."